louislva/deepmind-perceiver/README.md

 model = Perceiver(
     input_channels, # <- How many channels in the input?
 E.g. 3 for RGB.
+    input_shape, # <- How big is the input in the different dimensions?
+E.g. (28, 28) for MNIST
-    latents=64, # <- How many latent vectors?
+    fourier_bands=4, # <- How many bands should the positional encoding have? latents=64, # <- How many latent vectors?
     d_model=32, # <- Model dimensionality.
 Every pixel/token/latent vector will have this size.
     heads=8, # <- How many heads in self-attention?
 Cross-attention always has 1 head.